Avoid Delaying Your Client’s Closing

 Note that the name TRID contains two other acronyms — TILA and RESPA.

 TILA is an acronym which stands for Truth-in-Lending Act, and RESPA is an acronym which stands for Real Estate Settlement Procedures Act.
 The TILA requires lenders to disclose APR for a loan.
 RESPA requires lenders to issue a .

 TRID combines these two documents into a worksheet which is easier to read and understand; and also introduces a few new rules for how a loan is closed.

 Because of the changes, everyone involved in the home buying process — from home sellers and home buyers, to appraisers, lenders, title agents, and, of course, real estate agents — will notice TRID’s effect in the form of new timelines, new forms and new processes required to get a home to closing.Verify your new rate

 TRID stands for TILA-RESPA Integrated Disclosure rule.
 One of the rule’s main goals is to consolidate four loan disclosures into two, and to simplify their presentation.

-Many people believe mortgage loan documents, especially the ones discussing closing costs and loan terms, were too complicated under the old system.
+Many people believe mortgage loan documents, especially the ones and loan terms, were too complicated under the old system.
 TRID aims to simplify.